Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Schedule Analysis

-- The Longhorns notched their best win of the season on November 23 by securing an 84-42 victory over the Arizona State Sun Devils, the No. 96-ranked team in our computer rankings.
+- On November 23, the Longhorns picked up their signature win of the season, an 84-42 victory over the Arizona State Sun Devils, a top 100 team (No. 96), according to our computer rankings.

 - Against Quadrant 2 teams, Texas is 1-0 (1.000%) -- tied for the 21st-most victories.

-- The Longhorns have the most Quadrant 3 victories in the country (four).
+- The Longhorns have four wins versus Quadrant 3 opponents, the most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!